douglasgreen/duolingo/german/vocab.md

 - New York - New York
 - nice - nett
 - nine - neun
-- noisy - laut
 - no - nein
 - none - kein/keine
 - of course - natürlich
 - often - oft
-- of - von
 - oh - ach; oh
 - OK - OK
 - old - alt
 - one (num.) - eins
-- on the left - links
-- on the right - rechts
+- on the right; right (side) - rechts
 - or - oder
 - ouch - au
-- out of - aus
 - over there - da drüben
 - please - bitte
 - really - wirklich
-- right (side) - rechts
 - Russia - Russland
-- see you - bis bald
 - see you later - bis später
-- see you soon - bis bald
+- see you; see you soon - bis bald
 - seven - sieben
-- she - sie
 - six - sechs
-- small - klein
 - smart - klug
 - sometimes - manchmal
 - soon - bald